Some of these items may be in your Every Day Carry Kit (EDC Kit) already.

-Underclothes.
-Underclothes that dry quickly are the best choices.
+Underwear.
+Underwear that dries quickly is the best choice.
 For women, the socks to get are called trouser socks.
 For men they are called dress socks.
 You can usually get

 these for about a dollar a pair in dollar stores or big box stores.
 If you can't wear synthetic material socks, buy the kind you can wear.
 Try and stay away from cotton because remember

 that cotton kills; use Polypropelene, Capilene, Polyester, Fleece, Nylon, Wool, or Gore-Tex for clothing

 wherever possible.
 Try to have at least three pairs of socks (preferably identical).
 The best underpants you can get for men are actually those silky bikini style briefs.
 The best